Submitty/submitty.github.io/_docs/instructor/static_analysis.md

 ```

-Notice here that in addition to the hierarchal structure of the nodes, there is
+Notice here that in addition to the hierarchical structure of the nodes, there is
-also a generally hierarchal structure to the tags: boolean and integer literals
+also a generally hierarchical structure to the tags: boolean and integer literals
 both share the "literal" tag, but both also have a more specific tag denoting
 what kind of literal is present.
-This enables the counting of more or less
+This enables the counting of
 specific classes of node.
 For example:

 ```